wwq5-code/SMS/README.md

-# VMU
+# DUVW

-# Verifiable Machine Unlearning (VMU) via watermarking
+# Data Usage Verifiable Watermarking (DUVW) scheme

 ### Overview
-This repository is the official implementation of VMU, and the corresponding paper is under review.
+This repository is the official implementation of DUVW, and the corresponding paper is under review.

 ### Prerequisites